Abdel-hami/end2end_ds_project/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── end2end_ds_project   <- Source code for use in this project.
+└── scripts   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes end2end_ds_project a Python module
     │